Gabriella439/haskell-nix/project0/README.md

 ```

 This time we get a cache hit and reuse the first build since our directory is
-now bit-for-bit identical as when we first ran `nix-build`.
+now bit-for-bit identical to when we first ran `nix-build`.

 These wasteful rebuilds are one one reason that I don't recommend using
 `nix-build` to build the root Haskell project.
 Instead, the next section